Aliases for ATP5E Gene

 GeneCards Summary for ATP5E Gene

 ATP5E (ATP Synthase, H+ Transporting, Mitochondrial F1 Complex, Epsilon Subunit) is a Protein Coding gene.
-Diseases associated with ATP5E include mitochondrial complex iii deficiency, nuclear type 5 and isolated atp synthase deficiency.
-Among its related pathways are Metabolism and Alzheimers disease.
+Diseases associated with ATP5E include Mitochondrial Complex Iii Deficiency, Nuclear Type 5 and Isolated Atp Synthase Deficiency.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics.
 GO annotations related to this gene include ATPase activity and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is ATP5EP2.

 UniProtKB/Swiss-Prot for ATP5E Gene